KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 This page serves to give a list of all breaking/major changes.

+# vNext

+## `DepthStencilFunction` renamed to `BufferTestFunction`

+The new naming should better fit future usages outside of depth and stencil tests.

 # [2022.901.0](https://github.com/ppy/osu-framework/releases/tag/2022.901.0)

 ## `CompositeDrawable.RemoveInternal`, `IContainer.Remove`, `IContainer.RemoveRange` and `IContainer.RemoveAll` now require a `bool` parameter